open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/register-cluster.md

 <!-- spellchecker-enable -->

-## Prerequsite
+## Prerequisite

-Ensure kubectl and kustomize are installed
+Ensure `kubectl` and `kustomize` are installed

-Prepare another kubernetes clusters working as the managed clusterr.
-For example, use `kind` to create another clusters as below:
+Prepare another Kubernetes cluster to function as the managed cluster.
+For example, use `kind` to create another cluster as below:

 ```Shell
 kind create cluster --name cluster1